 5. Interactive, Immersive, Experiential

 As we move to an increasingly multichannel way of shopping, bricks-and-mortar retailers need to do all they can to capture the attention of increasingly fickle shoppers.
 Interactive and experiential design elements are a great way to do just this.
-Take a look at our report Compelling Experience at Retail, to find out more.
+Find out how we did it for PUMA in our 5th Avenue Skill Cube experience.

 Our flagship store design for multi-sport retailer Sun & Sand Sports is packed full of immersive experiences, that increase dwell time and keep customers wanting to come back for more.

 Lighting is another often overlooked element of great retail design but is extremely important.
-Lighting creates ambience, builds atmosphere, and helps to showcase products in the best possible way.
+Lighting creates ambiance, builds atmosphere and helps to showcase products in the best possible way.
 Brands should consider how to implement the best lighting – in key locations and innovative ways – to add to their retail experience.

 7. Hero product presentation